beryorindi/SCMTraining/README.md

 # SCMTraining
-This is pull request for SCM Training Working
+This is pull request for SCM Training Working For PGCP